Orion unified compute plane — GPU orchestration, VM management, and air-gapped deployment in one system

 Bare metal orchestration

-Schedule containerized and virtualized workloads directly on bare metal nodes — no cloud layer required, no abstraction tax on performance
+Schedule containerized and virtualized workloads directly on bare metal nodes.
+No cloud layer required, no abstraction tax on performance.

 Zero YAML administration

-Researchers and artists provision workloads through a browser — no Kubernetes knowledge required.
+Researchers and artists provision workloads through a browser.
+No Kubernetes knowledge required.
 Admins configure once, users self-serve from then on.

 Competitive Landscape

-No funded competitor delivers all eight.
+No funded competitor delivers all nine.

 VMware migration + GPU intelligence + air-gapped deployment — in one compute plane.
 No one else does all three.